jeffThompson/CollisionDetection/BookMarkdownFiles/poly-point.md

 	    PVector vc = vertices[current];    // c for "current"
 	    PVector vn = vertices[next];       // n for "next"

-	    // compare position, flip 'collision' variable back and forth if ( ((vc.y > py) != (vn.y > py)) && (px < (vn.x-vc.x) * (py-vc.y) / (vn.y-vc.y) + vc.x) ) {
+	    // compare position, flip 'collision' variable
+	    // back and forth
+	    if (((vc.y > py && vn.y < py) || (vc.y < py && vn.y > py)) &&
+             (px < (vn.x-vc.x)*(py-vc.y) / (vn.y-vc.y)+vc.x)) {
         		collision = !collision;
     	}
 	  }
 	  return collision;
 	}

 This function is designed to take any number of vertices, so it can handle very complex shapes!
 However, the more vertices you check, the slower the function will be.
-If you wanted to do this in a full game, a few of these checks on complex shapes could slow your game to a crawl.
-Balance the need for accuracy with speed; whatever feels intuitive is probably right.
+If you wanted to do this in a full game, even just a few of these tests on complex shapes could slow your game to a crawl.
+Balance the need for accuracy with speed: whatever feels intuitive is probably the right way to go.

 This example is based on [this answer by nirg and Pranav from StackOverflow](http://stackoverflow.com/a/2922778/1167783).